FACULTY AND STAFF

 Some circumstances in which faculty members, administrators, and staff members work with students can have the potential for the exploitation of students.
 For example, a work-study student might be asked to perform services that go beyond the terms and conditions of the work-study assignment, e.g. child care, personal business transactions.
 In such cases, it must be clear that the student may decline such personal invitations without any adverse consequences.
 It may be that a work-study student will respond to an invitation to provide personal assistance, but this relationship must be one in which the student volunteers, is offered and accepts a fair wage for services, and one which bears no relationship to the continuation of or the evaluation of the work-study assignment.

 Because of the commitment to maintaining an environment that supports our educational goals Rhodes College prohibits romantic, sexual, and exploitative relationships between college employees and students.
 In the event that any such relationship is reported and confirmed the college employee is subject to employee disciplinary procedures up to and including termination in the case of administrators and staff members, or dismissal for cause in the case of faculty members.
 The policies and procedures for employee disciplinary procedures and dismissal for cause apply in all such cases.
 Please contact the Chief Human Resources Officer with any questions regarding this policy.

 There are exceptional circumstances in which the spouse or partner of a college employee is a student at the College.
 This fraternization policy does not apply in such circumstances.
-The Dean of the Faculty, in consultation with the Chief Human Resources Officer, is the administrative officer who determines whether an exceptional circumstance applies.
+The Vice President for Academic Affairs, in consultation with the Chief Human Resources Officer, is the administrative officer who determines whether an exceptional circumstance applies.